davidlbowman/blawesome/README.md

 -
 ## TODO

+- [ ] Ensure queries are only returning the data we need
-- [ ] Move functions to /lib and establish better aliases for shorter imports.
+- [ ] Move functions to /lib and establish better aliases for shorter imports
 - [ ] Add JWT Types